 Your concerns for today

-Lord, if I trust in You and do good, I’ll dwell in the land and enjoy safe pasture.
+If I trust in You, O God, and do good, I’ll dwell in the land and enjoy safe pasture.
 If I take delight in You, You’ve promised to give me the desires of my heart.
 [Psalm 37:3-4]

 3. Admit: “…Forgive us our sin as we forgive those who sin against us…”

-Thank-you Lord that You are my atoning sacrifice for my sins, and not only for me but also for the sins of the whole world.
+Thank-you Father God, that You’re my atoning sacrifice for my sins, and not only for me but also for the sins of the whole world.
 [1 John 2:2]

 4. Protect: “…Lead us not into temptation but delivers us from evil.”

-Lord, you have brought me out from under the yoke of slavery.
+You’ve brought me out from under the yoke of slavery, Lord.
 You’ve freed me from being a slave.
 You’ll redeem me with an outstretched arm and with mighty acts of judgment.
 [Exodus 6:6]

 “For Yours Lord is the Kingdom, the Power and the Glory now and forever.
 Amen!”